MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetmanager.md

 ## -description

-The interface implemented by the <xref:Microsoft.Windows.Widgets.Providers.WidgetManager> class, which provides methods for querying, updating and deleting widgets.
+The interface that is implemented by the <xref:Microsoft.Windows.Widgets.Providers.WidgetManager> class, which provides methods for querying, updating and deleting widgets.

 ## -remarks

+This interface is a part of the underlying implementation of the widget framework and is not intended to be used directly by app developers who are implementing widget providers.

 ## -see-also